Murciano207/SpookFinance-docs/guides/withdrawing-liquidity-via-etherscan.md

 The function we’re looking for is called exitPool.
 The parameters expected are:

-1. the amount of BPT \(in base units, so 1 is actually 10^18\) you’re giving back to the pool in exchange for the underlying tokens; and
+1. the amount of YPT \(in base units, so 1 is actually 10^18\) you’re giving back to the pool in exchange for the underlying tokens; and
 2. the minimum amount of each underlying token \(also in base units, separated by commas\) you expect to receive \(transaction fails if any minimum isn’t met\).

-To withdraw all your liquidity in one transaction, simply give back to the pool your full BPT balance \(in our case it’s a bit over 1184.12 BPT\).
-Remember all BPTs have 18 decimals.
+To withdraw all your liquidity in one transaction, simply give back to the pool your full YPT balance \(in our case it’s a bit over 1184.12 YPT\).
+Remember all YPTs have 18 decimals.
 To accept any amount of underlying tokens, just set all minimum amounts to zero.
 Since we have 3 underlying tokens, minAmountsOut has 3 zeros: "0,0,0".

 ![](https://lh5.googleusercontent.com/T0sUcnFlu5-kXQmGbD2m8WAB5mgygcRblysrZVyGF1bTN4EYu9cW61GCSA0Sp2GTXC_gpThd1HejDGBMYar3flSdMcBYT8N55zNnqMOIwft32kn20aZykWD1zBW5JbqY3tKmhkO1)